Winston-503/unsupervised_algorithms/Unsupervised Learning Algorithms.md

 ## Introduction

 *Unsupervised learning* is a machine learning technique in which developers don't need to supervise the model.
-Instead, this type of learning allows the model to work independently to discover hidden patterns and information that was previously undetected.
-It mainly deals with the unlabeled data, while supervised learning, as we remember, deals with labeled data.
+Instead, this type of learning allows the model to work independently *without any supervision* to discover hidden patterns and information that was previously undetected.
+It mainly deals with the *unlabeled data*, while supervised learning, as we remember, deals with labeled data.

 | ![supervised_vs_unsupervised.jpg](../img/supervised_vs_unsupervised.jpg) |
 |:--:|
 | <b>Supervised vs Unsupervised Learning.
 [Public Domain](https://commons.wikimedia.org/wiki/File:Machin_learning.png)</b>|

-The most popular unsupervised learning tasks are:
+Three of the most popular unsupervised learning tasks are:
-- **Dimensionality Reduction** - task of reducing the number of input features in a dataset,
+- **Dimensionality Reduction** - the task of reducing the number of input features in a dataset,
-- **Anomaly Detection** - the task of detecting instances that are very different from the norm,
+- **Anomaly Detection** - the task of detecting instances that are very different from the norm, and
-- **Clustering** - task of grouping similar instances into clusters.
+- **Clustering** - the task of grouping similar instances into clusters.

-The *Clustering* task is probably the most important in unsupervised learning, since it has many applications.
+The *Clustering* task is probably the most important in unsupervised learning since it has a wide variety of applications.
 At the same time *Dimensionality Reduction* and *Anomaly Detection* tasks can be attributed to auxiliary ones (they are often interpreted as *data cleaning* or *feature engineering* tools).
 Despite the fact that these tasks are definitely important, some people often do not distinguish them separately when studying unsupervised learning, leaving only the clustering task.

+Each of these three tasks and the algorithms for solving them will be discussed in more detail later in the corresponding sections.
+However, note that the **Other Unsupervised Learning Tasks** section lists other less popular tasks that can also be attributed to unsupervised learning.

 Algorithms for solving these tasks and that we will mention in this article are:
 - *Dimensionality Reduction*:
-  - *Principal Component Analysis*
+  - *Principal Component Analysis*;
-  - *Manifold Learning* - *LLE*, *Isomap*, *t-SNE*
+  - *Manifold Learning* - *LLE*, *Isomap*, *t-SNE*;
-  - *Autoencoders* and others
+  - *Autoencoders* and others.
 - *Anomaly Detection*:
-  - *Isolation Forest*
+  - *Isolation Forest*;
-  - *Local Outlier Factor*
+  - *Local Outlier Factor*;
-  - *Minimum Covariance Determinant* and other algorithms from dimensionality reduction or supervised learning
+  - *Minimum Covariance Determinant* and other algorithms initially designed for dimensionality reduction or supervised learning.
 - *Clustering*:
-  - *K-Means*
+  - *K-Means*;
-  - *Hierarchical Clustering* and *Spectral Clustering*
+  - *Hierarchical Clustering* and *Spectral Clustering*;
+  - *DBSCAN* and *OPTICS*;
+  - *Affinity Propagation*;
+  - *Mean Shift* and *BIRCH*;
-  - *Gaussian Mixture Models*
+  - *Gaussian Mixture Models*;
-  - *DBSCAN*, *BIRCH* and others

 ## Dimensionality Reduction